hackdefend/hackdefend.github.io/_posts/2020-07-15-Tip-from-the-field-for-Incident-Responders.md

 <!-- more -->

-Structure template or notes to fill during the analysis is .
-Each indicator or abnormal activity you encounter should be written.
-You could create a spreadsheet to document your findings and how did you end up finding these IOCs.
+Structured template or notes to fill during the analysis is very useful.
+Each indicator or abnormal activity you encounter should be written down.
+Spreadsheet is a good option to document incident findings (mostly IOCs) and how did you finding them.

 Maybe you could create the following pages: